 - Ferrum Lek (chew pills)

 - Fenyuls (capsules).

 What conclusions should be done?

 High-altitude cannot appear earlier than at the time measured by nature.
 The point of the good acclimatization is the correct time estimation that needs for the adaptation of your body to the safety altitude gaining.
 You should not overestimate your strengths, be at high-risk and shoes short climbing programs.
-If you do not have altitude experience and this is your first climb, so we strongly recommended 9-day Lemosho program (7 days in mountains + 2 days in the hotel before and after climbing).
+If you do not have altitude experience and this is your first climb, so we strongly recommended 9-day tour via Lemosho Route (7 days of trekking + 2 days in the hotel before and after climbing) or a 10-day tour via Northern Circuit Route (8 days for trekking + 2 days in the hotel before and after climbing).
 On this route you will have the most convenient way of the altitude gaining for the safety ascent to the top!
 It should be noted that all our groups have got oxygen systems, pulse oximeters and daily medical examinations, guides will always take control over your health and help you in every complicated situation!